cleon30/Solana-Bootcamp/README.md

 <img width="512" alt="image" src="https://user-images.githubusercontent.com/62452212/193347096-767232be-98af-4e4c-8a55-19a9cc34c121.png">

+Good!
+The Validator will be running in that terminal, so let's open another terminal.

 Now, let's try to send some SOL to our wallet address with the airdrop command.

 ```bash